 The image at the top left was made available from records of the late Shirley Davie, one of our very active researchers of past, and provided to us by Shirley’s son John.
 It is an authenticated image bearing the signature of Rosa Alba.

-We also attach a pdf of Amy’s Wilson pedigree commencing from her daughter Naree.
+We also attach below a pdf of Amy’s Wilson pedigree commencing from her daughter Naree.
 Perhaps any members of the Boulter family reading this story might wish to provide the Boulter side of her pedigree and we can include that too.